Prag8855/aab/content/guides/ksk-kuenstlersozialkasse.md

 ### You pay every month

 You must pay the KSK every month.
-There are two ways to do it:
+There are 2 ways to do it:

 - Automatically with a [direct debit authorization](/glossary/SEPA-Lastschriftmandat).
 When you apply for the KSK, include [this form](https://www.kuenstlersozialkasse.de/fileadmin/Dokumente/Mediencenter_K%C3%BCnstler_Publizisten/Vordrucke_und_Formulare/SEPA-Lastschriftmandat_Versicherte.pdf).
 This is the easiest way.
 - Manually with a [bank transfer](/glossary/SEPA-%C3%9Cberweisung).